vaclavblazej/noosphere/docs/work.md

 * change types so that any entity may have more than one
 * split type system into attr_type and type_type
-* features - system checks if it implements given feature
+* modules - system checks if it implements given module
 * change parameters to ids
 * change ids from int to alphanumeric
 * finish type integrity checking